 A lack of planning during Shenzhen’s early period of urbanization and rapid population growth have caused many issues in Luohu today.
 An outdated transit system, incomplete bicycle and pedestrian networks, unappealing public realm, and oversized industrial and transportation uses dominating the physical center of the district have slowed the area’s growth.

-This project aims to systematically refresh the image of Luohu, aligning its urban regeneration effort with the district’s latest positioning, and meticulously elevate the spatial quality of its public realms, improving user experiences and matching Shenzhen’s identity as China’s first special economic zone.
+This project aims to systematically improve the public realm and urban structure of Luohu, aligning its urban regeneration efforts with its position as the commercial center of Shenzhen, China’s first special economic zone.

 Individual characteristics of each street are celebrated based on their existing conditions and positioning for future.
 Dedicated bike lanes and clear right-of-way for pedestrians are proposed to provide a safe, slow, and engaging experience on the street level.
 Various programs organized in diverse spatial forms will compliment the uses found within adjacent commercial, office, residential, and civic buildings.
 With holistic renovation, the streets will serve as major platforms for exciting urban living.

-The existing railway station will be converted into a life hub, with the railway system moved underground and more service programs integrated into the building.
-The innovative thermo-dynamic design of the renovated façade helps ventilate indoor spaces and provide a more comfortable experience for people inside the structure.
-The design transforms the building from a monotonous transportation node to a vibrant urban destination.
+The existing railway station near Luohu Port will be decommissioned and converted into an energetic lifestyle hub.
+Its innovative thermo-dynamic façade helps ventilate indoor spaces to provide a more comfortable experience.
+The design transforms the building from a monotonous transportation node into a vibrant urban destination.

 The front park of the lifestyle hub integrates with the basement programs through the kiosk and sunken garden, providing a comfortable outdoor space extending activities out from the building.
 It creates a sense of the “city’s living room,” not only serving the customers of the hub, but also offering a valuable open space for civic use in this dense urban area.